 MUNCH Breakfast Cereals has been consistently growing, positioning your Company as one of the leading players in the single-serve segment.
 This growth was aided by increased availability, consumer preference and a focused media campaign.
 The campaign "Get Set & Crunch your breakfast" emphasized on a crunchy and chocolaty start, has resonated well with the audience.

-MUNCH Choco Fills

-with the unique chocolatiness of
+MUNCH Choco Fills combines the crunchiness from whole wheat, rice & corn with the unique chocolatiness of MUNCH.